Muhammad-Hussain456/Governor-Sindh-IT-Initiative/Quarter-1/100-Days-Coding-Challenge/Day 83/README.md

 ```

 ### 3. `useContext`
-Accesses the value of a React context.
+Accesses the value of a React `context`.
+In React, `context` is a mechanism that allows you to share values between components without explicitly passing props through every level of the component tree.
+It is useful for scenarios where data needs to be accessible by many components at different nesting levels, such as themes, user authentication, or localization settings.

 ```jsx
 import React, { useContext } from 'react';